 The essential function of various optical elements is to apply a spatially dependent (but time-independent) optical phase changes (phase shifts) to a light beam.
-For example, spherical lenses apply phase changes which are approximately proportional to the square of the distance from the lens axis; deviations from that parabolic dependence are called spherical aberrations.
+For example, spherical lenses apply phase changes which are approximately proportional to the square of the distance from the lens axis.
+Deviations from the ideal radial dependence for imaging applications are called spherical aberrations.
 Diffraction gratings generate phase shifts proportional to a spatial coordinate (implying a change of propagation direction), which also depend on the optical frequency.
 Waveplates produce phase changes which are polarization-dependent.

 Due to nonlinearities of optical media, one wave can affect the optical phase of another wave when they overlap in space and time; this effect is called cross-phase modulation.
 Also, each beam can modify its own phase (self-phase modulation).

 Many phenomena in optics and photonics are dependent on optical phases or phase differences.
 Some examples: